Improving Adversarial Transferability with Gradient Refining: Introduction

 Although above white-box attacks can achieve high success rates, they have low transferability.
 Recently, many methods have been proposed to improve the transferability, such as multi-model ensemble transferable attack \cite{liu2016delving}, input diversity \cite{xie2019improving}, translation-invariant attack \cite{dong2019evading}, and momentum-based attack \cite{dong2018boosting}.
 By attacking an ensemble of models, an example remains adversarial for multiple models, and is more likely to transfer to other black-box models.
 Input diversity applies random and differentiable transformations to the input images to create hard and diverse input patterns.
 Translation-invariant attack smooths the gradient with a pre-defined kernel, making adversarial examples less sensitive to the discriminative region of the white-box model being attacked.
 Momentum-based iterative attack integrates the momentum term into the iterative process, which can stabilize the update directions and escape from poor local maxima during the iterations, leading to more transferable adversarial examples.

 Fundamentally, the over-fitting of the source model is one of the key reasons for the low transferability of white-box attacks \cite{xie2019improving}.
 Input diversity \cite{xie2019improving} and translation-invariant attack \cite{dong2019evading} mentioned above decrease the over-fitting by random input transformations or smoothing the gradient with a kernel to improve the transferability.
-However, the randomness introduced by image transformations in input diversity does not always play a positive role in improving transferability and sometimes brings random useless gradient information instead.
-Inspired by Natural Evolution Strategies \cite{wierstra2008natural}, we propose a method to neutralize the useless gradient information, which considers multiple perturbations from multiple random transformations of the same image comprehensively, retains the useful gradient information, and counteracts the useless gradient information to refine the final gradient.
+However, the randomness introduced by image transformations in input diversity does not always play a positive role in improving the transferability and sometimes brings the random \textbf{negative gradient information}, which has a negative effect in improving the transferability.
+We propose a method to neutralize the negative gradient information, which considers multiple perturbations from multiple random transformations of the same image comprehensively, retains the positive gradient information, and counteracts the negative gradient information to refine the final gradient.
 Combining our method with existing methods, such as translation-invariant attack and momentum-based attack, the transferability can be further improved.
 Extensive experiments demonstrate the effectiveness of our method and show that the generated perturbations have better imperceptibility (see Figure \ref{fig:ti}).

 In brief, the main contributions of this paper can be summarized as follows: \begin{itemize}